cosminstr/ESP-32-Futurama-IoT-Project/README.md

 # ESP-32-Futurama-API-BLE

-Program that connects the ESP-32 Microcontroller to a Wi-Fi network after entering the correct credentials and then using its built in BLE (Bluetooth Low Energy) technology to make the device act as a BLE server (and client!) providing various functionalities like scanning for Wi-Fi networks, connecting to a network, retrieving data from a URL and getting detailed information about various FUTURAMA characters from another URL.
-The aforementioned functionalities are made possible using the mobile app ProiectIA, to which the microcontroller connects using BLE.
-The exchanged data is in JSON format.
+Connect the ESP-32 Microcontroller to the 'ProiectIA' app from Google Store using its built-in BLE (Bluetooth Low Energy) technology, making the board act both as a server and as a client.
+Through the app you can now scan and connect to various Wi-Fi networks and retrieve and send data (JSON format) about various FUTURAMA Characters.
+The code was written using the PlatformIO extension in Visual Studio Code.